 Seed Round in 2015

-BioSerenity is a company focused on enhancing the understanding and treatment of epilepsy and other chronic diseases through the development of digitally connected devices.
+BioSerenity is a company focused on enhancing the understanding and treatment of epilepsy and other chronic diseases through innovative, digitally connected devices.
 These devices facilitate the retrieval and interpretation of electrophysiological signals, including electroencephalograms, electrocardiograms, and polysomnography.
-By enabling remote monitoring of continuous electrophysiological signals, BioSerenity aims to optimize patient care pathways in cardiology, neurology, and sleep disorders.
-The data collected from these devices, once anonymized, will be made available to researchers at the Institut du Cerveau et de la Moelle épinière, contributing to advancements in epilepsy research and improving diagnostic methods for the future.
+By enabling continuous remote monitoring of patients' health data, BioSerenity aims to optimize patient pathways in cardiology, neurology, and sleep disorders.
+The company also collaborates with the scientific community by providing anonymized data to researchers at the Institut du Cerveau et de la Moelle épinière (ICM), thereby contributing to advancements in epilepsy research and improving future diagnostic methods.

 PathoQuest